Nytra/py-menu/README.md

 # PyMenu-Framework
-A Python3 based framework for creating simple but intuitive text-based menu interfaces.
+A Python (3.3+) based framework for creating simple but intuitive text-based menu interfaces.
 Includes support for text entry and dialog boxes with multiple options within them.

 ---